New Student Enrollment

 - Do I have to schedule an appointment to enroll my student, or can I just walk in?

-To ensure the fastest service, we recommend you make an appointment to visit our Enrollment Center.
+To ensure the fastest service, we recommend you make an appointment to visit our Enrollment Center, walk-ins are accepted.

 NOTE: Parents of current 5th or 8th-grade students do not need to make an appointment to register for middle or high school.
 Please refer to the Middle & High School Placement process.